erikkrieg/node-template/README.md

-# Go Template
+# Node Template

-Template for Nix-based Go projects
+Template for Nix-based Node projects

 ## Setup

 ### Nix (required)

 Nix is used as a package manager for this project and supports building binaries as well as configuring a [development environment](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-develop.html?highlight=nix%20develop#examples).
-This development environment will include the version of Go specified by the project as well as any additional tooling used by the project.
+This development environment will include the version of Node specified by the project as well as any additional tooling used by the project.

 Install Nix:

 - [Standard installation](https://nixos.org/download)
 - [A community installer](https://github.com/DeterminateSystems/nix-installer)
-  - Promises more reliable installations for MacOS
+  - Promises more reliable installations for macOS

 ### Direnv (recommended)